qossmic/deptrac/README.md

 ## Contribute

-Deptrac is in a very early state.
-So, its needs you to make it more aweseome.
+Deptrac is in a very early state, so, it needs you to make it more awesome.

 Feel free to report bugs, enhance the documentation, request or even implement new features.